 Talk with your insurer about using your uninsured motorist coverage.
 Unless you rejected it in writing, you should have this coverage.
 While it may not cover the property damage in your situation, if it does, your insurance steps in to cover the other driver's liability to you, less a deductible.

 Q: Should I contact an attorney?

 Dealing with a car accident can sometimes be quite simple, particularly in situations where there is little debate about the facts or where the insurance companies sort things out.
-But occasionally you will need the help of an experienced car accident attorney, who will know how to deal with insurance companies and other parties involved in the process.
-Even if you're just confused and need some advice, attorneys often will meet with you for a free consultation.
-Have your claim evaluated today at no cost to you.
+But occasionally you'll need the help of an experienced car accident attorney, who will know how to deal with insurance companies and other parties involved in the process.
+Even if you're just confused and need some advice, consider contacting a local car accident attorney today.

 Contact a qualified auto accident attorney to make sure your rights are protected.